Canon G9 X vs M5

 - More compact: Is smaller (98x58mm vs 116x89mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

-Arguments in favor of the Canon EOS M5:
+Advantages of the Canon EOS M5: